 It’s better to have more than enough ice than not enough.
 Running out of ice takes time – and money – away from your business.
 When you run out of ice during a busy lunch hour, weekend, or holiday you’ll need to find more ice fast.

 The only way you’ll be able to get ice quick enough is to send an employee to get ice or have it delivered to you.
-Ice seems inexpensive, but it can really add up over the long run.
+Buying an inexpensive ice machine may seem like a good idea, but it can really add up over the long run.

 The average cost of a 10-lb bag of ice is $3.
 If you routinely need an additional 100 lbs. of ice a day on the weekends, $30 might not seem a lot for one day.
 However, over the course of a year, you can spend well over $1,500.